enthought/mayavi/docs/mayavi/user_guide/source/data.rst

 creation of the most important datasets from numpy arrays.
 These may be found in the ``examples`` directory.
 Specifically they are:

+   * ``datasets.py`` : Generate a simple example for each type of VTK dataset.

    * ``polydata.py``:  Demonstrates how to create Polydata datasets from numpy arrays and visualize them in mayavi.

    * ``structured_points2d.py``: Demonstrates how to create a 2D
-     structured points (or image data) dataset from numpy arrays and visualize them in mayavi.
+     structured points (an ImageData) dataset from numpy arrays and visualize them in mayavi.
 This is basically a square of equispaced points.

    * ``structured_points3d.py``: Demonstrates how to create a 3D
-     structured points (or image data) dataset from numpy arrays and visualize them in mayavi.
+     structured points (an ImageData) dataset from numpy arrays and visualize them in mayavi.
 This is a cube of points that are regularly spaced.